TomWang22/record-platform/README.md

 - **Kafka integration**: Real-time messaging for forum posts, direct messages, and group chats

 ## Why This Exists

+### The Problem with Record Collecting

+Record collecting is harder than it should be.
+The existing tools and marketplaces have significant limitations:

+**Marketplace Data Issues:**
+- **Discogs**: Often cited as the go-to source, but it's crowdsourced with incomplete data.
+No one can verify the "final" mark, and price history is stale because users don't upload it frequently (they have their own marketplace).
+- **eBay**: Completed/sold listings help, but many listings don't show final prices, making price research difficult.
+- **Popsike & Gripsweat**: Web scraping and user input, but lack complete information.
+Buyer's regret exists, and the bigger issue is that record shopping is harder than most hobbies.

+**The Real Challenge:**
+Unless you're a staff member at a record store (and even they face pricing and margin challenges), pricing history is often incomplete.
+The usual formula of "price = cost + margins" works, but pricing history helps significantly.
+However, that history is often incomplete unless someone is dedicated to monitoring and manually entering data into databases.

+**Personal Experience:**
+Starting this hobby at age 20 (from 10/1/2024 to 11/18/2025), I've collected:
+- **57 Teresa Teng LPs** (10/1/24 to 10/17/2025), including 2 NM unplayed super rare finds (one only seen in 18 years, first debut on eBay; the other not seen in 10 years)
+- **93 Momoe LPs** (7/30 to 11/18/2025) and 3 Star Legend box sets (5x LP collections covering Momoe's complete catalog in studio albums, live albums, compilations, soundtracks/stage & screen)
+- **6 Anita Mui LPs** (including one signed gatefold promo from first month of collecting)
+- **1 signed Teresa Teng EP** (Airport EP, her debut, signed in 3 languages: English, Japanese, Chinese)
+- **100+ Momoe EPs** (best hit packs, clover series, golden hits, white label promos)

+**Auction Success:**
+- **34/34 wins on eBay** (never lost an auction)
+- **61/62 on Buyee** (one loss due to buyout)
+- Strategy: 2-second latency for bid registration, 5 seconds = 3 seconds prime time window, CS math optimization

+**The Realization:**
+If I (at 21, with CS background) feel this is a lot of work but "busy work," what chance do real record shops have?
+Or older collectors who are actually the majority of the audience?
+This was the entire reasoning why I built and continue working on Record Platform—never getting tired because it's a flagship project going into my MSCS (with all my background).

+### The Solution

+Record Platform solves these problems by providing:
+- **Comprehensive price tracking**: Automated auction monitoring and price history
+- **Intelligent recommendations**: AI-powered grade predictions and price recommendations
+- **Complete collection management**: Full CRUD with search, filtering, and categorization
+- **Marketplace integration**: eBay integration, listings management, watchlists
+- **Community features**: Forum, messaging, and social features for collectors
+- **Real-time insights**: Analytics, price trends, and collection statistics

+### Technical Journey

-I have been cataloging vinyl for a little over a year, and this codebase sits at the intersection of that hobby and a desire to level up on distributed systems and observability.
+This codebase sits at the intersection of record collecting and a desire to level up on distributed systems and observability.
 The earlier Docker Compose stack was enough to track spins, but I wanted to understand how real platforms layer ingress controllers, service meshes, CI/CD-friendly manifests, and QUIC edges.
-Every migration choice (Caddy front door, nginx micro-cache, HAProxy fan-in, the Kustomize base/overlay split) is framed so a curious collector can trace data flow from a record search UI all the way to Postgres buffers and Grafana dashboards.
+Every migration choice (Caddy front door, nginx micro-cache, HAProxy fan-in, the Kustomize base/overlay split, Terraform/Ansible IAC) is framed so a curious collector can trace data flow from a record search UI all the way to Postgres buffers and Grafana dashboards.
 The repo keeps personal workflow sharp (fast search, authenticated inserts) while remaining a playground for new infra ideas.

 ## System Architecture